Language-Research-Technology/corpus-tools-ro-crate/README.md

 ## Assumptions

-USers will use describo to describe the Collection and sub collection structure of their data. as per the [Profile]
+USers will use crate-o to describe the Collection and sub collection structure of their data. as per the Selected Mode

 This tool will allow people to describe RepositoryObjects (eg PARADISEC or Alveo ITEMS)